 What if my health care agent is not available when decisions must be made?

 What if I change my mind?

-Can my health care agent be legally liable for decisions made
+Can my health care agent be legally liable for decisions made on my behalf?

-be held liable for costs of your care, just because he or she is your agent.
+No. Your health care agent will now be liable for treatment decisions made in good faith on your behalf.
+Also, he or she cannot be held liable for costs of your care, just because he or she is your agent.

 Is a health care proxy the same as a living will?